Vlad6422/VUT_IPK_Client/Readme.md

 - **BYE**
 - **PING**

 Each message type has its own unique purpose in the communication flow, such as authentication, sending messages, confirming receipt, or indicating an error.
+More information about packets in next sections.
+They are refer to UDP variant, Tcp will be desribed after it from TCP Variant section.

 ### **CONFIRM**
 The **CONFIRM** message is used exclusively in the UDP protocol variant to confirm the successful delivery of a message.
 This message contains the **Ref_MessageID**, which is the identifier of the message being confirmed.